brandnetworks/BNEasyGoogleAnalytics/README.md

 ## License

-BNEasyGoogleAnalytics is available under the MIT license.
+BNEasyGoogleAnalytics is available under the apache license.
 See the LICENSE file for more info.